tuqah1/travelApp/readme.md

 HTML, CSS, JavaScript for the frontend

+## Prerequisites

+- **Node.js**: This project requires Node.js version `18.17.0`.
+Please make sure to use this version to avoid any compatibility issues.
+- **npm**: Ensure npm is up-to-date, as it comes bundled with Node.js.
 ## Running the Application

 ### Start the development server:
 npm run build-prod
-npm start
+npm start it is work at port 5500

 ### Testing
 npm test

 ### activtae development enviroment
-npm run build-dev
+npm run build-dev it is work at port 8081

 ## API Integration